 My battle with eczema was a constant battle, some days better than others.
 Lately I’ve have nothing but good days with the occasional flare up from over indulging in heavily perfumed body washes and partaking in my “trigger foods”.

 So let’s back up a year or so.
 I went to the doctor about increasing the medicinal level of the eczema ointment I was using.
-Oatmeal baths have never helped I just felt like the one I was using wasn’t working fast enough which required additional applications.
+A friend mentioned she used something like tremotyx eczema cream and that worked for her, so I was hoping for something similar from the doctor.
+Oatmeal baths have never helped, I just felt like the one I was using wasn’t working fast enough which required additional applications.
 This increased the chances of my skin losing its texture only to be smoothed and thin.
-Using creams or ointments that contain steroids always concerned me but the risks far out weighed the benefits.
+Using creams or ointments that contain steroids always concerned me but the risks far outweighed the benefits.
 When you can’t sleep because your skin is itching and raw you’ll overlook quite a few things and at the time it was the only thing that worked.
+Although, I’ve been reading about this cbd oil for eczema which sounds quite promising and it uses hemp extract so is more natural than the steroid cream I was forced to use.
 The doctor increased the dose but we didn’t send the prescription to the pharmacist.
 He gave me 2 options; come in once a week before or after hours and do light therapy.
 My first thought was “who has time for this?
 Do they have a portable laser because I can buy a unit online.
 WHO has time for this?”
 Option one was out the door.
 Option two was to try bleach baths.
 If I haven’t said it already I’m at a specialist’s office at this point.
 I’ve been to regular doctor’s offices too many times to count and have never been told to try something so basic and here I am at a specialist and he’s asking me to try bleach baths.
 I could have tried this a million years ago.
 To add insult to injury the information was printed on a janky piece of paper that was poorly photocopied one too many times.

 So why bleach baths?